Indian Institute of Science Education and Research, Kolkata: Campus

-Organisation
+Organisation and administration

-The institute has five major departments: biological sciences; chemical sciences; earth sciences; mathematics and statistics; and physical sciences.
-Additionally, the institute hosts the multi-institutional Center of Excellence in Space Sciences India (CESSI) with participating scientists from ISRO and other astronomy institutes and is involved in research associated with national space science missions.
+The institute hosts the multi-institutional Center of Excellence in Space Sciences India (CESSI) with participating scientists from ISRO and other astronomy institutes and is involved in research associated with national space science missions.
 Other centres include the Centre for Advanced Functional Materials, National Centre for High Pressure Studies and a Centre for Climate and Environment Studies.
-The college also provides minor qualifications through the humanities and social sciences (HSS) department and the computational and data sciences (CDS) department.

 It also has a field station for ecological, environmental and field studies, a greenhouse, a broadband seismological observatory.
-The institute jointly runs the Göttingen-Kolkata: Open shell systems (G-KOSS) in fundamentals of molecular spintronics with Georg-August-Universität Göttingen.
-The institute also hosts the Dirac Supercomputer, which was inaugurated in April 2019.
-The performance of this supercomputing facility is 78.8 Teraflops.
+The institute jointly runs the Göttingen-Kolkata: Open shell systems (G-KOSS) in fundamentals of molecular spintronics with University of Göttingen.